DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/local.md

 x-csrf: 1
 ```

-The fact that the header value is static is really not important - but its presence in combination with the cookie requirement will trigger CORS preflight request.
-This effectively sandboxes the caller to the same origin as the backend.
+The fact that the header value is static is really not important - but its presence in combination with the cookie requirement will trigger CORS preflight request for cross-origin calls.
+This effectively sandboxes the caller to the same origin as the backend which is a very strong security guarantee.

 In addition, API endpoints also need some special treatment in situations where the session has expired, or authorization fails.
 In these cases you want to avoid trigger an authentication redirect to the upstream IdP, but instead return Ajax-friendly status codes